Publius-Huldah's Blog

 Congress may not unilaterally amend the Constitution by adding categories of cases for which the supreme Court will have “original” jurisdiction!
 Someone, please!
 Send Professor Glashausser a copy of The Federalist Papers!
 He is teaching our future lawyers & judges!

-Now, listen up: It is true that federal judges have long been hearing cases which they have no constitutional authority to hear.
+It is true that federal judges have long been hearing cases which they have no constitutional authority to hear.
 Such judicial usurpation is explained in a previous paper: What Are the Enumerated Powers of the Federal Courts?
-But the best remedy for federal judges hearing cases which they have no constitutional authority to hear is to impeach them & remove them from the bench (Federalist No. 81, 8th para).
+But one remedy for federal judges hearing cases which they have no constitutional authority to hear is to impeach them & remove them from the bench (Federalist No. 81, 8th para).

 What are some cases which federal judges have been hearing which they have no constitutional authority to hear?
 For starters, they have no constitutional authority to hear cases seeking to overturn State laws criminalizing abortion & sodomy.
 Those cases do not fall within any of the categories enumerated at Art.
 III, Sec.
 2. Judges on the supreme Court know they have no constitutional authority to hear such cases!
 So!
 This is what they did to get around Our Constitution: